conda/conda/docs/source/building/variants.rst

            - numpy

 This example demonstrates a particular feature: reduction of builds when pins are unnecessary.
+Since the example recipe above only requires the Python API to numpy, we will only build the package once and the version of numpy will not be pinned at runtime to match the compile-time version.
 There's more information at `Avoiding unnecessary builds`_.

-To actually pin numpy in this recipe (and only in this recipe, so that other recipes don't unnecessarily build lots of variants), it is sufficient to add a pin to numpy.
-You can use the variant key directly in meta.yaml:
+For a different package that makes use of the numpy C API, we will need to actually pin numpy in this recipe (and only in this recipe, so that other recipes don't unnecessarily build lots of variants).
+To pin numpy, you can use the variant key directly in meta.yaml:

 .. code-block:: yaml

    package:
-       name: numpy_using_thing
+       name: numpy_using_cAPI_thing
        version: 1.0

    requirements: